benjkent/SparkPlug/Readme.md

 ***
 # SparkPlug AudioPlayer
 ### How to use it
 AudioPlayer has two elements.
-Elements can be used independent of each other to created a complete audio component.
+Elements can be used independent of each other or together to create a complete audio component.

 The SPAudioDetails component has three properties.